Charters Reports Reviews Shop Text Us (305) 209-5594

 • 39 NM South of Looe Key

-The Stream is running tight to the reef line - excellent for temperature breaks and pelagic activity.
+The Stream is running tight to the reef line, which is good for temperature breaks and pelagic activity.

-NOAA’s afternoon update shows conditions deteriorating faster than expected this morning:
+NOAA’s afternoon update has conditions going downhill faster than the morning call suggested:

-1. Wind Increase Accelerated: Northeast to east winds will increase to 15-20 knots by Thursday afternoon (not Thursday night as previously forecast).
+1. Wind ramping sooner: Northeast to east winds build to 15-20 knots by Thursday afternoon, not Thursday night as previously forecast.

-2. Seas Building Quicker: Straits of Florida seas will build to 4-6 feet, occasionally to 8 feet by Thursday night.
+2. Seas building quicker: Straits of Florida seas build to 4-6 feet, occasionally to 8 feet by Thursday night.
 Western zones (Marquesas Keys) could see 6-8 feet, occasionally to 10 feet by Friday.

-3. Front Stalled: The frontal boundary remains stalled over the Keys, maintaining shower chances through tonight.
+3. Front stalled: The boundary stays parked over the Keys, holding the shower chances through tonight.

-4. Rough Conditions Extended: Very rough bay waters (20-25 knot winds) now expected to persist through Monday.
+4. Rough stretch extended: Very rough bay waters (20-25 knot winds) now expected to hang on through Monday.

-• Tomorrow (Thursday): Conditions deteriorating by afternoon - get out early
+• Tomorrow (Thursday): Going downhill by afternoon, so get out early

-• Friday-Sunday: Very rough conditions - offshore not recommended
+• Friday through Sunday: Very rough, offshore not recommended

-• Morning trips only tomorrow - return to dock by early afternoon
+• Morning trips only tomorrow, back to the dock by early afternoon

 • Cancel offshore plans for Friday through the weekend

-• Secure vessels - double lines and fenders for the blow
+• Secure the vessels with double lines and fenders for the blow

-Bottom Line: Today offers a solid fishing window before conditions deteriorate later in the week.
-The reef bite should be excellent with light winds and good visibility.
-Get out early and make the most of it!
+Today gives you a solid window before the week falls apart.
+The reef bite should be strong with light winds and good visibility.
+Get out early and make it count.

-The 4:22 PM EDT coastal waters forecast confirms the deteriorating pattern we’ve been tracking.
-Here’s what you need to know for tomorrow and the weekend:
+The 4:22 PM EDT coastal waters forecast confirms the downhill pattern we’ve been tracking.
+Here’s the picture for tomorrow and the weekend.

-1. Wind Acceleration: Northeast to east winds will increase to 15-20 knots by Thursday afternoon (not Thursday night as earlier indicated).
+1. Wind ramping sooner: Northeast to east winds increase to 15-20 knots by Thursday afternoon, not Thursday night as earlier indicated.

-2. Seas Building Rapidly: Straits of Florida seas will build to 4-6 feet, occasionally to 8 feet by Thursday night.
+2. Seas building fast: Straits of Florida seas build to 4-6 feet, occasionally to 8 feet by Thursday night.
 Western zones could see 6-8 feet, occasionally to 10 feet by Friday.

-3. Extended Rough Period: Very rough conditions (20-25 knot winds) now expected to persist through Monday.
+3. Extended rough period: Very rough conditions (20-25 knot winds) now expected to hang on through Monday.

-4. Frontal Stagnation: The stalled frontal boundary continues to generate scattered showers across the Keys.
+4. Front stays put: The stalled boundary keeps scattered showers running across the Keys.

 • Winds: NE 5-10 knots, becoming NE to E